-This section evaluates the wide area scalability of \sys with a real world use case.
-We evaluated the scalability of \sys, Mencius, Multi-Paxos and Raft by running them with a replica set size of three, five, seven and nine.
-It should be noted that unlike permissioned \cite{yin2018hotstuff} and permission-less \cite{kogias2016enhancing} blockchains where consensus algorithms are scalable upto hundreds of nodes, crash fault tolerant protocols are usually designed to scale upto 9 nodes \cite{kogias2020hovercraft}\cite{barcelona2008mencius}.
-Hence we evaluate Baxos only up to 9 nodes.
-In addition to the five data centers we mentioned in Table~\ref{ping_distance}, we used another four AWS regions located in Oregon, Mumbai, Seoul and Cape Town.
+This section evaluates the wide-area scalability of \sys using a standard benchmark.
+We evaluated the scalability of \sys, Multi-Paxos and Raft by running them with a replica set size of three, five, seven and nine.
+Unlike permissioned and permission-less blockchains where consensus algorithms are often designed to scale up to hundreds of nodes, crash fault tolerant protocols are usually designed to scale up to 9 nodes \cite{kogias2020hovercraft}\cite{barcelona2008mencius}.
+Hence, we evaluate Baxos only up to 9 nodes.
+We used nine AWS regions located in N. Virginia, Ireland, N. California, Tokyo, HongKong Oregon, Mumbai, Seoul and Cape Town.

 We used Redis~\cite{carlson2013redis} with YCSB-A~\cite{cooper2010benchmarking} workload for this experiment.
 YCSB-A is a cloud benchmark workload that consists of a mix of 50/50 reads and writes modelling a session store recording recent actions.
 It assumes 1kB records with 10 fields of 100B each.
 The key selection is based on the Zipfian distribution.
 Redis is an in-memory key-value store that supports multiple data structures and operations, such as hash maps, sets and lists.
 We chose Redis as the backend application due to its wide adoption in the cloud performance analysis literature.